cwendorf/EASI/docs/Functions/README-older.md

 :-- | :--
-`describe` | describe the data with summary statistics `estimate` | estimate the statistic and its confidence interval `plot` | plot the desciptive statistics or the estimates `test` | test the estimates for statistical significance
+`describe` | describe the data with summary statistics `estimate` | estimate the statistic and its confidence interval `plot` | plot the descriptive statistics or the estimates `test` | test the estimates for statistical significance

 #### Functions for Data and Distribution Representations